nqhuy44/devops-technical-challenge/README.md

 ## Github
 ### Environment and Secrets:
-These environment secrets are require for CI/CD
+These environment secrets are required for CI/CD
 ```bash
 AWS_ACCESS_KEY_ID
 AWS_REGION